JuandGirald/staunchrobots_blog/README.md

 The instructions in section 2 below refer to using the Svtle theme.
 Follow them for intial setup, then come back to this section to complete the installation.

+1. Go to Appearance => Menus and create a menu called Main Menu.
+1. In the Theme Locations to the left, choose Main Menu and click save.
 1. Add the following menu items at Appearance => Menus
    <pre><code>
    Home -> staunchrobots.com